 First, estimate the average amount of logs your traffic will generate in an average month.

 - Gather the average number of requests per second that your

 application sends to Bigtable over the course of a month.

 - If you use client-side metrics, you can use them to determine your average queries per second (QPS) for the last month.

-- If you prefer to use your instance's Monitoring page in the Cloud Console, use it to determine the average values for Read requests and Write requests per second over the last month, then add those two values together.
+- If you prefer to use your instance's Monitoring page in the console, use it to determine the average values for Read requests and Write requests per second over the last month, then add those two values together.

 - Multiply the requests per second by 2,628,000 to get the average requests per month.

 - Divide that number by 10e6, or 1,000,000.
 The result is the estimated monthly log volume in GB that you might generate each month.

 - Multiply the monthly log volume in GB by .93 to get the approximate monthly log volume in GiB.

 - Subtract 50 GiB from the monthly log volume in GiB that you calculated.
 There is no charge for the first 50 GiB.

 - Multiply the remainder by $0.50 to arrive at your estimated monthly ingestion costs.

 - If you plan to let your logs expire after 30 days, your cost for storage is $0.00.